bravo3/orm/README.md

 Change Log
 ----------
+### 0.5.0
+* Removed 'entity hydration errors as events' due to its dangerous nature
+* Added a filesystem driver - designed for backup purposes but could also serve has a mini internal database

 ### 0.4.3
 * Added the ability to perform sorted, conditional queries on all items in a table
 * Added the ability to name sorted queries, allowing different configurations of conditions on the same column